WOCinTech Chat: Putting Women of Color in Tech One Photo at a Time

 Why Representation Matters

 In an industry where women are still more likely to end up working as “booth babes” than programmers, there is no question that representation matters.
 This is especially true at the level of recruitment, which starts long before women apply for jobs in the tech sector.
 Linda Sax, a professor of higher education at UCLA, is currently investigating why more women don’t major in computer science.
-Among the problems encountered, says Sax, are the prevailing stereotypes of the computer scientist and programmer: “There’s this idea that a programmer is a skinny, nerdy hacker who has poor interpersonal skills and works in his basement.”
+Among the problems encountered, says Sax, are the prevailing stereotypes of the computer scientist and programmer.
 While this is not necessarily the case, at the level of representation, the stereotype is alive in well and frequently unintentionally reinforced by online journalists who, as a default, rely on existing stock images that nearly always feature white men rather than women or visible minority tech workers.

 WOCinTech Chat’s Open Stock Intervention

 Back in 2015, WOCinTech Chat decided to do something about the lack of stock photos of women of color in tech.
-To rectify the problem, they organized their own photo shoot and invited women of color who actually work in tech to participate, including a group of female software engineers, database engineers, a developer advocate, a Fintech entrepreneur, network engineer and more to participate.
-As they emphasized at the time, “While this may seem small and obvious being represented in tech is quite critical for our collective success.”
+To rectify the problem, they organized their own photo shoot and invited women of color who actually work in tech to participate, including software engineers, database engineers, developers, and more to participate.

 Over the past three years, WOCinTech Chat’s intervention has made a difference.
 Indeed, if you do a Google image search of “women of color in tech,” you’ll discover that a disproportionate number of the images that appear in the search come from the WOCinTech Chat photo shoot.
 You can access their full set of CC photos here.
 Of course, moving forward, there is still more work to be done, and it will require both photographers and stock photo sites to think carefully about the images they are producing and putting into circulation and online journalists selecting images that truly reflect who is already working in tech and who could be filling those seats.